 What is lip reduction surgery?

-While many people seek to increase the size of their lips via lip enhancement procedures such as lip fillers, lip lifting, or lip augmentation via fat transfer, some individuals seek the opposite: a lip reduction.
-Often due to genetic or ethnic factors, or sometimes even a ‘botched’ lip augmentation by an unskilled provider, an individual may feel that one or both of their lips are too large and out of proportion with their other facial features.
-In such cases, a lip reduction is the ideal solution.
+Often due to genetic or ethnic factors, or sometimes even a ‘botched’ lip augmentation by an unskilled provider, an individual may feel that one or both of their lips are too large and out of proportion with other facial features.
+In such cases, a lip reduction is an ideal solution.

 The artistry of lip reduction surgery.

-The key to success of lip reduction surgery — and almost any plastic surgery for that matter — is a plastic surgeon who possesses not only the training and technical ability to perform the procedure but one with a keen artistic eye and appreciation of how the lips ‘sit’ amongst other facial features.
-As the lips are reduced will they still enhance the chin, the cheeks, and the nose?
-These are all critical features to think about when considering lip reduction.
+The key to success of lip reduction surgery — and almost any plastic surgery — is a plastic surgeon who possesses not only the training and technical ability to perform the procedure but one who has a keen artistic eye and appreciation of how the lips ‘sit’ amongst other facial features.
+For example, when the lips are reduced will they still positively enhance the chin, the cheeks, and the nose?

 Are you an ideal candidate for lip reduction?

-- Naturally thick or protruding lips due to ethnic or genetic background.
+- Naturally thick or protruding lips due to ethnic or genetic factors.

 - Congenitally deformed lips (e.g. cleft lip or palate).